Venezuelan crisis of 1895: Aftermath

 The Olney–Pauncefote Treaty of 1897 was a proposed treaty between the United States and Britain in 1897 that would have required arbitration of major disputes.
 The treaty was rejected by the US Senate and never went into effect.

 The 1895 dispute between the US and Britain over Venezuela was peacefully resolved through arbitration.
 Both nations realized that a mechanism was desirable to avoid possible future conflicts.
 US Secretary of State Richard Olney in January 1897 negotiated an arbitration treaty with the British diplomat Julian Pauncefote.
 President William McKinley supported the treaty, as did most opinion leaders, academics, and leading newspapers.
-The main opposition came from Irish-Americans, who held a very negative view of Britain because of its treatment of Ireland.
+In Britain, it was promoted by pacifist Liberal MP for Haggerston Randal Cremer; while main opposition came from Irish-Americans, who held a very negative view of Britain because of its treatment of Ireland.

 In the US Senate, however, a series of amendments exempted important issues from any sort of arbitration.
 Any issue that was not exempted would need two thirds of the Senate before arbitration could begin.
 Virtually nothing was left of the original proposal, and the Senate in May 1897 voted 43 in favor to 26 opposed, three votes short of what was needed.
 The Senate was jealous of its control over treaties and was susceptible to a certain deep-rooted Anglophobia.

 Despite its disappointment with the award of Paris Tribunal of Arbitration, Venezuela abided by it.
 However, half a century later, the publication of an alleged political deal between Russia and Britain led Venezuela to reassert its claims.
 In 1949, the US jurist Otto Schoenrich gave the Venezuelan government the Memorandum of Severo Mallet-Prevost (Official Secretary of the U.S./Venezuela delegation in the Tribunal of Arbitration), written in 1944 to be published only after Mallet-Prevost's death.
 That reopened the issues, with Mallet-Prevost surmising a political deal between Russia and Britain from the subsequent private behaviour of the judges.
-Mallet-Prevost said that Martens had visited England with the two British arbitrators in the summer of 1899 and had offered the two American judges a choice between accepting a unanimous award along the lines ultimately agreed or a 3-2 majority opinion even more favourable to the British.
+Mallet-Prevost said that Martens had visited England with the two British arbitrators in the summer of 1899 and had offered the two American judges a choice between accepting a unanimous award along the lines ultimately agreed or a 3–2 majority opinion even more favourable to the British.
 The alternative would have followed the Schomburgk Line entirely and given the mouth of the Orinoco to the British.
 Mallet-Prevost said that the American judges and Venezuelan counsel were disgusted at the situation and considered the 3-2 option with a strongly-worded minority opinion but ultimately went along with Martens to avoid depriving Venezuela of valuable territory to which it was entitled.

 As a result of Mallet-Prevost's claims, Venezuela revived its claim to the disputed territory in 1962.
 In 2018, Guyana has applied to the International Court of Justice to get a declaration that the 1899 Award is valid and binding upon Guyana and Venezuela and that the boundary established by that Award and the 1905 Agreement is valid.